-Khasi was recognised as an "associate offical language" of Meghalaya in 2005, and has not been considered endangered by UNESCO since 2012.
+Khasi was recognised as an "associate offical language" of Meghalaya in 2005.

 There are a number of dialects of Khasi, including Sohra, Khynriam and War, which are more or less mutually intelligible, and Bhoi and Nonglung, which are different enough to be considered distinct languages.

 Khasi was first written with the Bengali alphabet by William Carey, a British missionary, in the early 19th century.
 Many Khasi books were written in the Assamese script, and Khasi was first written with the Latin alphabet by Thomas Jones, a Welsh missionary, in 1841.

 Ïa ki bynriew baroh la kha laitluid bad ki ïaryngkat ha ka burom bad ki hok.
 Ha ki la bsiap da ka bor pyrkhat bad ka jingïatiplem bad ha ka mynsiem jingsngew shipara ki dei ban ïatrei bynrap lang

 All human beings are born free and equal in dignity and rights.
 They